If you have a question that is not answered here, search the website or contact the RRMS Main Office at 803-981-1500.

 12. How long is my child allowed to stay after school?

 Students should be picked up immediately following the end of the school day, which is 3:15 pm.
 In the event of a late pick-up due to an emergency situation, parents should contact the front office.
 If a student is remaining after school for an extracurricular activity, he/she should report directly to the destination.

 13. What is the school dress code?

 Please refer to the Standard Code of Dress information posted on this website by following this LINK, or in your child’s student handbook.

 14. How will my child see the school nurse if needed?

 Students may report to the school nurse with permission from a classroom teacher.
 All medication (including Tylenol, aspirin, cold medicine, prescription and over-the-counter medications) taken at school, should be signed over to the school nurse by a parent/guardian.
-IMPORTANT MEDICATION POLICY UPDATE for 2017-2018 school year: A written order from a physician will now be required for ANY PRESCRIPTION DRUG that is to be administered at school.
-The revised medication forms will be on the school and district websites.
-Please understand that prescription medication cannot be given at school without a doctor’s order.
-Please call the school nurse with any questions regarding the policy change.
+Medication Forms can be found at THIS LINK.

 15. How much are school meals?

 This year Rawlinson Road Middle Schools qualifies under the Community Education Provision (CEP).
 No student enrolled at RRMS will be required to pay for standard breakfast or lunch service.
 Extra items on sale will be charged the amount listed.